raoul2000/yii2-workflow/guide/concept-validation.md

         return [
         	[['col_status'],raoul2000\workflow\validation\WorkflowValidator::className()],

-        	// the 'title' is always required
+        	// rule 1 :  the 'title' is always required
         	['title','required'],

-        	// the 'body' is required when the post is about to enter to 'post/correction' [['body'],'required',
+        	// rule 2 : the 'body' is required when the post is about to enter to 'post/correction' [['body'],'required',
         		'on' => 'enter status {post/correction}'],

-        	// 'category' is set during correction.
-When the post has been corrected
+        	// rule 3 : 'category' is set during correction and before publication ['category', 'required',
-        	// it must include a category
-        	['category', 'required',
-        		'on' => 'leave status {post/correction}'
+        		'on' => 'from {post/correction} to {post/published}'

-        	// 'tags' and 'category' are required before being published or archived.
+        	// rule 4 : 'tags' and 'category' are required before being published or archived.
         	[['tags', 'category'], 'required',
         		'on' => ['enter status {post/published}', 'enter status {post/archived}']
         	],